react-native-elements/react-native-elements/docs/avatar.md

 ### `title`

-Renders title in the avatar
+Renders title in the placeholder

 |  Type  | Default |
 | :----: | :-----: |